I track tech news every day because I know you don’t have time to.

 I know what you’re thinking.
 Can’t I just use any timer app?

 Sure.
-But this one ties directly into Windows’ notification system.
-No third-party app does that as cleanly.
-Plus it tracks your focus time over weeks so you can see patterns.
+But this one hooks straight into Windows’ notification system, no third-party app manages that as smoothly.
+And it tracks your focus time over weeks, so you can actually spot patterns in how you work.

 Enhance Your Digital Privacy